Bowfishing: Controversy, management status and wanton waste

 Sport bowfishing is prone to excessive waste of native species.
 For example, 100-year-old bigmouth buffalo in Minnesota and the cycle of modern bowfishing.
 See Scarnecchia et al. 2021.

 In this single-night bowfishing tournament in Minnesota, tons of native freshwater fish were shot and disposed.
 More than 65% of the total take was composed of four species of native redhorse, even though 11 other native fish species were shot and dumped into the disposal bin.
 Overall, ~85% of all individual fish shot were native fish, and only 1 of 16 species killed in this tournament was non-native.
 For more details see 2023 study.

 During the late 20th century and into the 21st century bowfishing has increasingly become an ethically problematic sport prone to wanton waste of historically-underappreciated native species in the United States.
 Bowfishing's ecological damage has become amplified since the rise of night bowfishing during the 21st century.
 No bowfisheries management, complex native fish life histories, lack of funding for historically (and derogatorily) deemed "rough fish", and the heightened vulnerability of freshwater fishes and their habitats worldwide further exacerbates the ecological waste of modern bowfishing.

 Modern sport bowfishing (occurring in the United States), which is often an effort to amass hundreds of native fish in single outings (sport killing) and to discard them as full-bodied carcasses afterwards, runs exactly counter to central principles of the North American Model of Wildlife Conservation.
-A modern biological understanding of several of these targeted native species (e.g., bigmouth buffalo, black buffalo, smallmouth buffalo, bowfins, quillback, redhorses) has shown that they exhibit complex life cycles that are prone to overfishing.
+A modern biological understanding of several of these targeted native species (e.g., bigmouth buffalo, black buffalo, smallmouth buffalo, bowfins, quillback, river carpsucker, highfin carpsucker, redhorses) has shown that they exhibit complex life cycles that are prone to overfishing.
 Although some invasive species are sport bowfished in the United States including some carp species (e.g. common carp), the vast majority of sport bowfished species are ecologically-valuable native species including gars, bowfin, buffalofishes, carpsuckers, redhorse, several other catostomids species, freshwater drum, hiodontids, paddlefish, bullheads, and catfish.

 Approaching and killing fish aided by powerful spot lights at night is creates a disproportionate advantage to the bowfisher because fish are less skittish, wind conditions are calmer, many fishes move shallower, there is no glare from sun and clouds, there is less boat traffic and less law enforcement.
 Shining and hunting terrestrial animals at night is generally outlawed.
 The current management paradigm for bowfishing freshwater animals is blatantly inconsistent with established conservation.
 Further, violations often occur at bowfishing tournaments because they are unregulated and no law enforcement or agency presence occurs at weigh-ins.
 In the 21st century, night bowfishing has grown in popularity and legality, and is practiced by a growing contingent of bowfishers.
 More than 1,000 native fish can be removed in a single bowfishing outings.
 In saltwater, rays and sharks are regularly pursued.